hashicorp/field-workshops-terraform/instruqt-tracks/terraform-cloud-aws/16-this-is-the-end/assignment.md

 difficulty: basic
 timelimit: 1800
 ---
-Congratulations, you've learned all the major features of Terraform Cloud.
+Congratulations, you've learned all the major features of HCP Terraform.

 You can continue to build and experiment with Terraform, or simply click the Check button to complete the track.